ignotaC/smallsoft/README.md

 11. linsaftrdiff - You pass two file names.
 Program prints on stdout all lines of first passed file after first different file is met.
+12. fstrswp - Swap one string in stream to other, only files with lines shorter than 8192 for now.
+Perfect for some source fixing.
+              For example when we need to swap malloc.h to stdlib.h. this would look like this:
+              find src -type f -iname '*.c' -exec sh -c \
+                   'cat {} | fstrswp '\''malloc.h'\'' '\''stdlib.h'\'' ' \
+                   '| tmpfile; mv tmpfile {}' \;
+              Could be without '\'' but what if we have spaces or worse?

 How to install?
 Run make in makefile directory.